xpack/web-jekyll/pages/core/xpm/install.md

 {% capture linux %}

-{% include warning.html content="The current xpm fully supports
-only Intel platforms.
-Attempts to install Arm binary packages will fail (actually will install the Intel packages).
-Support for Arm platforms will be added in the next release of xpm." %}
+{% include note.html content="Support for Arm platforms was
+added in the 0.6.2 release xpm." %}

 On GNU/Linux, by default, global Node.js packages are installed in `/usr/local`, and managing them requires administrative rights,